Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/README.md

 ----------------------------

-Every egg is unique.
+As for every egg is unique.
 When carving an egg, two key points are involved: detecting the shape of the egg and automatically generating a toolpath.
 Consequently, the adaptive machining process can be divided into two steps:

 ## **1. Detect part deformation**
 Detect part distortion by probe: